-The bad publicity from this decision drew loads of attention to its campaign.
-That should have rescued the terribly dismal influencer campaign, right?
+For a moment, it seemed the Ministry of Finance (MOF) working with influencers was a stroke of marketing genius… The bad publicity from this decision drew loads of attention to its campaign.
+That should have turned around the dismal influencer campaign, right?

 MOF Influencer Campaign Causes Uproar

-The past weeks has seen Singaporeans deriding the Ministry of Finance’s (MOF’s) decision to use “micro-influencers” in its Budget 2018 campaign.
+The past weeks has seen Singaporeans deriding the MOF’s decision to use “micro-influencers” in its Budget 2018 campaign.

 The influencer campaign sought to reach young Singaporeans and solicit their feedback about the Budget.
-Since 90 percent of millennials consume their media online, reaching them through traditional means would have been ineffective.
+Since 90 per cent of millennials consume their media online, reaching them through traditional media would have been less effective.

 #SGBudget2018 got free publicity